-- 1. Any reference to school refers to Long Mead Community Primary School. - 2.
-The Policy needs to be read in conjunction with GDPR policies. - 3.
+- 1. Any reference to a school refers to both schools within The Tonbridge Federation, namely Hugh Christie School and Long Mead Community Primary School. - 2.
+The Policy needs to be read in conjunction with the Federation's GDPR policies. - 3.
 EIR is the Environmental Information Regulations - 4.
 DPA is the Data Protection Act